Certificate in Media Arts for Ministry

 A complete listing of topics covered is posted below under Program Curriculum.
 Next cohort is offered in partnership with Catholic Extension.
 Click on lint to the application found below.
-Classes meet Tuesday evenings online and select Saturday mornings beginning November 12.
-Early registration discount through November 1.
-Details on the current cohort are below under General Information.
+Classes meet Tuesday evenings online and select Saturday mornings beginning June 10.
+Details are below under General Information.

 The media arts have become the primary platform of discourse in today’s society.
 Through publication, video, and digital media, people tell stories, entertain, exchange ideas, conduct business, educate and evangelize.

 The recent pandemic has demonstrated the great need for media arts professionals in the Church.
 Despite the availability of social media and personal media devices, staffing shortages, skills gaps, and limited resources prevent many parishes, schools, and pastoral organizations from taking advantage of the media opportunities presented by digital technology.

 The Media Arts for Ministry professional certificate program is designed to address this reality by providing a formation that allows students to “work with what they have”; allowing busy pastoral staff, volunteers, and those at under-resourced organizations to achieve success with media amid their respective limitations.

 This is an introductory program designed for those with little to no media arts or technology experience.
 All are welcome, especially those serving at parishes, schools, and nonprofit organizations whose mission and work would benefit from the use of the media.